etsangsplk/go-sensor/metrics/README.md

 * API to observe data values

 ## SSC Metrics API Features
-* Pre-defined middleware handler that services up the metrics endpoint
+* Pre-defined middleware handlers.
-* Metrics configuration and operational support
-* Possibly, a facility for pushing service metrics to non-Prometheus targets such as splunk.
+* Possibly, a facility for pushing service metrics to non-Prometheus targets such as splunk. (future)
-* Possibly, customizations of the local prometheus registry that all metrics must be registered with
+* Possibly, customizations of the local prometheus registry that all metrics must be registered with. (future)

-Note that other shared libraries such as the IAC client library will define and publish their own metrics.
+The total set of metrics in the Prometheus server will include custom metrics from each SSC service, kubernetes metrics, and metrics pulled from AWS Cloudwatch.

 # Understanding Metrics Dimensions
 Metrics dimensions are a powerful capability and provided necessary to drill-in and out on metrics data without changing service code.
 When defining a metric with labels you actually define a metrics vector like CounterVec.
 A metrics vector is a collector of a bundle of metrics.
 The bundle exists because each unique set of metric name and key-value pairs observed at runtime will define a new time series.
 For example, for the labels “method” and “statusCode” on the metric “http_requests_total” you might get three time series:
-* {"http_requests_total", "method", "POST", "statusCode", "200"}
+* {"kvstore_http_requests_total", "method", "POST", "statusCode", "200"}
-* {"http_requests_total", "method", "POST", "statusCode", "500"}
+* {"kvstore_http_requests_total", "method", "POST", "statusCode", "500"}
-* {"http_requests_total", "method", "GET", "statusCode", "200"}
+* {"kvstore_http_requests_total", "method", "GET", "statusCode", "200"}

 A new time series will be created when new values "GET" and "429" are later observed.
-* {"http_requests_total", "method", "GET", "statusCode", "429"}
+* {"kvstore_http_requests_total", "method", "GET", "statusCode", "429"}

 From the perspective of the service instrumentation this all happens behind the scenes.